darksoil-studio/hc-dev-training/index.md

 ## Outcome

-Participants will walk away from the course with the ability to make simple Holochain apps.
+Participants will walk away from this course with the ability to make simple Holochain apps.

 ## Course Overview